-By contrast, the 686E’s fore-end iron was blacked but its action sported a satin silver finish with curved ribbons or crescents etched slightly below the surface.
+As a point of difference the 686E’s fore-end iron was blacked but its action sported a satin silver finish with curved ribbons or crescents etched slightly below the surface.

+The chequering is good quality, laid out in a diamond pattern and up to standard.
 The fore-end wood has retained its schnabel shape but the old style recoil pad has been ditched and replaced by Beretta’s relatively new micro core recoil pad.